Sorority Row: Plot

-Upon returning to their sorority house, the girls receive a text from Chugs' phone saying she is dead, and Claire is murdered.
+Upon returning to their sorority house, the girls receive a text from Chugs' phone saying she is dead, and Claire has been murdered.
 While searching for Jessica's boyfriend, Kyle, the girls encounter Maggie and their housemother, Mrs. Crenshaw.
-They reveal what they did to the latter, who tells them to lock themselves in a bedroom and call the police while she searches the house.
+They reveal what they did to Megan.
+Mrs. Crenshaw tells them to lock themselves in a bedroom and call the police while she searches the house.
 Thinking Megan is alive, Maggie leaves to find her while Cassidy and Jessica look for Mickey's body to retrieve his cell phone.
 The killer murders Mrs. Crenshaw and attempts to kill Maggie with a Molotov cocktail, setting the house ablaze.
 Cassidy and Jessica eventually find Kyle, who attacks and injures Jessica.
-The pair flee to a bathroom, where they find Megan's corpse in the shower, before Kyle catches up to them and knocks out Jessica.
+The pair flees to a bathroom, where they find Megan's corpse in the shower, before Kyle catches up to them and knocks out Jessica.
 Andy, Cassidy's boyfriend, saves them by killing Kyle, but Jessica notices the tire iron in his pocket, revealing him as the killer.

-Having learned of Megan's death from Ellie, and believing his future with Cassidy is in danger if the girls are ever caught, he set about killing everyone who knew of Megan's death.
+Having learned of Megan's death from Ellie and believing his future with Cassidy is in danger if the girls get caught, he set about killing everyone who knew of Megan's death.
 He subsequently kills Jessica, but Cassidy tricks him into thinking Ellie is in the basement.
-As he leaves to find her, Cassidy find Ellie upstairs, and they attempt to escape, but Andy finds them.
+As he leaves to find her, Cassidy finds Ellie upstairs, and they attempt to escape, but Andy finds them.
 Hurt by Cassidy's betrayal, he attacks her while Ellie escapes.
-Upon hearing Maggie's cries for help, Cassidy breaks off to save her, but is again attacked by Andy.
+Upon hearing Maggie's cries for help, Cassidy tries to save her but is attacked again by Andy.
 Before he can kill her, Ellie grabs Mrs. Crenshaw's shotgun and shoots him.
-As the floor gives way and sends him falling to his death, the three girls escape the burning house as emergency personnel arrive.
+As the floor gives way and he falls to his death, the three girls escape the burning house as emergency personnel arrive.

 A further 15 months later, Maggie is inducted into Theta Pi while a man with slashed wrists watches from afar.